soju22/yii2-font-awesome/README.md

 Installation
 ------------
-The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
+The preferred way to install this helper is through [composer](http://getcomposer.org/download/).

 Either run